BlythMeister/blyth.me.uk/_posts/2012-06-15-local-service-network-service-or-local-system-self-hosted-wcf.md

 ---

 ## Overview
-Recently I experienced a bit of confusion over the users you can run a TopShelf service as, in particular one which started a WCF endpoint.
+Recently I experienced a bit of confusion over the users you can run a TopShelf service as, in particular, one which started a WCF endpoint.

-I would get an error, with a nice stack trace, but research on the Internet didn't yield me an answer. - Once I had a solution, I thought I would share, so others don't have to spend as long as I did trying to resolve the issue.
+I would get an error, with a nice stack trace, but research on the Internet didn't yield me an answer. - Once I had a solution, I thought I would share, so others don't have to spend as long as I did try to resolve the issue.

 So, the error I got was this: